What are the benefits of joining the Roundtable?

 Does the Roundtable have any events coming up that I might be able to attend?

-What does the Roundtable Working Group Do?
+What Do the Roundtable Working Groups Do?

 Is Government Involved in the Working Groups?